jtjames/creative-gen-pipeline/server/README.md

 Environment variables (or `.env`) recognised by the server:
 - `DROPBOX_ACCESS_TOKEN`: OAuth access token for Dropbox API calls.
 - `DROPBOX_ROOT_PATH`: Base folder for creative assets (default `/`).
-- `TEMPORARY_LINK_TTL_SECONDS`: Desired lifetime for generated temporary links (Dropbox currently enforces a 4-hour maximum).
+- `TEMPORARY_LINK_TTL_SECONDS`: Desired lifetime for generated temporary links (Dropbox enforces a 4-hour maximum).

 ## Testing the Dropbox Connection
-Run `pytest tests_integration/test_dropbox_connection.py` to upload a temporary artifact, generate a download link, and clean up.
+Run `pytest tests/integration/test_dropbox_connection.py` to upload a temporary artifact, generate a download link, and clean up.
 The test skips itself if `DROPBOX_ACCESS_TOKEN` is not configured.

 ## Next Steps
-As additional agents are implemented, expand this server with `/api/generate` and `/api/report` endpoints and reuse the Dropbox helper to persist outputs and surface temporary download links.
+As additional agents are implemented, expand this server with `/api/generate` and `/api/report` endpoints, reuse the Dropbox helper to persist outputs, and introduce the Google Gemini adapter for deterministic creative generation.